 Hunt Taken: Alaska Wilderness Adventure

-Words truly can’t describe this trip but I will try.
+Words truly can’t describe this adventure, but I will try.

 This trip, was, for me at least not just a trip, for me it was a real adventure, a real experience.
 I love the wilderness and this trip afforded me the opportunity to connect with the Alaskan wilderness in ways very few people do.
 It was an experience I will never forgot in a place I can’t wait to get back to.